hgiang/IA-RemoteStorage/README.md

 Basic Usage
 ------------------
-1. To use this software for remote data integrity audit, the user first need to generate the public keys and master keys for the system with the "KeyGen" class.
+1. To use this software for remote data integrity auditing, the user first need to generate the public keys and master       keys for the system with the "KeyGen" class.
 User should set path to save his/her keys.

-2. By using the "FileSetup", use can process the file for storage to generate the corresponding signatures and data blocks.
+2. By using the "FileSetup", use can process the file for storage and generate the corresponding signatures and data    blocks.

-3. To perform an audit, any entity with the public key can generate the challenge message with the "Challenge" class.
+3. To perform an integrity auditing, any entity with the public key can generate the challenge message with the "Challenge" class.

 4. On receiving the challenge message and public keys, the storage server with data block should be able to generate the proof information.

-5. The final integrity check can be performed by the auditing entity with the "Verification" Class.
+5. The final integrity verification can be performed by the auditing entity with the "Verification" Class.

 Test Cases
 ------------------
-Simple unit tests for all important classes and functions are created in the project's test folder.
+Simple unit tests for all important classes and functions are provided in the project's test folder.